Solving Strong-Substitutes Product-Mix Auctions: Finding market-clearing prices

-In order to determine component-wise minimal prices at which the market is cleared, we apply an iterative steepest-descent approach from the discrete convex optimisation literature \citep{Shioura17}.
-This approach generalises an algorithm used by Ausubel's ascending auction design~\citep{Aus06} and \citet{GS00} for the task of finding equilibrium prices in single-unit markets. \citet{Shioura17} and others define the \emph{Lyapunov function} with regard to indirect utility function $f_u$ and target bundle $\tb$ as $g_{\tb}(\pb) \coloneqq f_u(\pb) + \tb \cdot \pb$.
-Given a starting point $\pb \coloneqq \pb^0$ that is known to be dominated by the market-clearing price $\pb^*$, the steepest-descent method repeatedly applies submodular minimisation (cf.~Section~\ref{sec:prelims}) to find the component-wise minimal subset $S \subseteq [n]$ minimising $g_{\tb}(\pb + \eb^S) - g_{\tb}(\pb)$ and moves a unit step in this direction by updating $\pb \coloneqq \pb + \eb^S$.
-The method terminates once a local maximum is reached, upon which it has found component-wise minimal market clearing prices.
-Adapting this method to our bidding-language setting, we can use our direct knowledge of the bids and \eqref{eq:bid-utility-function} to express $g_{\tb}$ for any list $\bids$ as
+In order to determine component-wise minimal prices at which the market is cleared, we apply an iterative steepest-descent approach from the discrete convex optimisation literature {\citep{Shioura17}}.
+This approach generalises an algorithm used by Ausubel's ascending auction design~{\citep{Aus06}} and {\citet{GS00}} for the task of finding equilibrium prices in single-unit markets. {\Citet{Aus06}} and others define the \emph{Lyapunov function} with regard to indirect utility function $f_u$ for strong-substitutes valuation $u$ and target bundle $\tb$ as $g_{\tb}(\pb) \coloneqq f_u(\pb) + \tb \cdot \pb$.